socadk/design-practice-repository/background-information/README.md

-## *DPR:* Background information
+## *DPR:* Background Information

-[This blog post](https://ozimmer.ch/practices/2020/10/14/DesignPracticeRepository.html) motivates where DPR comes from and what matters to us as method engieers and adopters.
+The blog post ["DPR: an Open Source Repository Collecting Mighty Methods"](https://ozimmer.ch/practices/2020/10/14/DesignPracticeRepository.html) motivates where DPR comes from and what matters to us as method engineers and adopters.
 More specifically, the design principles and guidelines for [DPR](../README.md) are:

-* Use structure and terminology of OMG SPEM and traditional methods like IBM Global Services Method/Unified Method Framework and (Rational/Open) Unified Process
+* Use structure and terminology of [OMG SPEM](https://www.omg.org/spec/SPEM/2.0/) as well as traditional methods like IBM Global Services Method/Unified Method Framework and (Rational/Open) Unified Process
-* Include architecturally significant [Agile practices](https://www.agilealliance.org/agile101/) from the [subway map](https://www.agilealliance.org/agile101/subway-map-to-agile-practices/) and [glossary collection](https://www.agilealliance.org/agile101/agile-glossary/) available at the Agile Alliance
+* Include architecturally significant [agile practices](https://www.agilealliance.org/agile101/) from the [subway map](https://www.agilealliance.org/agile101/subway-map-to-agile-practices/) and [glossary collection](https://www.agilealliance.org/agile101/agile-glossary/) available at the Agile Alliance
-* Integrate or point at resources from publicly available methods and templates, for instance, ADD, arc42 and C4 (as umbrella, defined goals and gives choices), blended with [personal insights](https://ozimmer.ch/index.html) 1995 to present
+* Integrate or point at resources from publicly available methods and templates, for instance, ADD, arc42, and C4<!-- (as umbrella, defines goals and gives choices)-->, blended with [personal insights](https://ozimmer.ch/index.html) from 1995 to present
 * Complement this content with fresh, up-to-date content from personal experience and online resources
 * Prefer a practice collection over a closed, formal/full method(ology):
     * Roles are not formally defined, but represent stakeholder personas with information/specification/review needs
     * Be open and lean by design, so never finished (and delivered as a repo)
-* Practice [Situational Method Engineering](https://www.researchgate.net/publication/220349352_Situational_Method_Engineering_State-of-the-Art_Review/link/0912f508a5a083e5bc000000/download) when creating new method elements (artifact description techniques, templates and so on).
+* Practice [situational method engineering](https://www.researchgate.net/publication/220349352_Situational_Method_Engineering_State-of-the-Art_Review/link/0912f508a5a083e5bc000000/download) when creating new method elements (artifact description techniques, templates, and so on)
 * We agree with Philippe Kruchten that ["we do not need richer software process models"](https://philippe.kruchten.com/2011/03/11/we-do-not-need-richer-software-process-models/) if rich means means heavy, detailed, complicated.
-Hence, our main focus is on the (hopefully light) artifacts templates for commonly used practices, and much less on activity flows and roles.
+Hence, our main focus is on the (hopefully light) artifacts templates for commonly used practices, and much less on activity flows and roles

 We follow a *PEACH* model (compare with the ["Keeling Five"](https://ozimmer.ch/practices/2020/10/14/DesignPracticeRepository.html) criteria for mighty methods):

 * *P*ragmatism and common sense, for instance when making in/out decisions
-* *E*ngineering Spirit: repeatable process, from analysis and spec to design and implementation and beyond
+* *E*ngineering spirit: repeatable process, from analysis and spec to design and implementation (and beyond)
-* *A*daptability by context, according to preferences and culture,
+* *A*daptability by context, according to preferences and culture
-* *C*ourage for instance to leave things out or do them differently, disclose sources/reference input; reusing material is generally accepted in an open source-minded community, but with acknowledgment, proper referencing (license permitting)
+* *C*ourage, for instance to leave things out or do them differently, disclose sources/reference input; reusing material is generally accepted in an open source-minded community, but with acknowledgment, proper referencing (license permitting)
 * *H*onesty: ethics such as no cheating, no black-and-white argumentation, do not make up villains  <!--, see consulting code of conduct in CSCUBS presentation 2017-->

-If you do not comply, you might risk impeachment &#128530;
+If you do not comply, you might risk impeachment. &#128530;

 <!--
 More snippets of method engineering and usage principles are: